Hello, lovely one.

-Personally, it helped me find a different level of joy and ease that I was able to establish in my body and my mind as well.
+Practicing Yoga helped me establish a deeper level of joy and ease in my body and mind.
 I notice when I don't do it, especially as I get older!
-We don't bounce back as quick anymore if we don't.
-Though it doesn't mean, we have to spend hours and hours doing more work.

-As part of a continuous practice, even if it's only 15mins a day, we're able to find a greater awareness of where we're at, we can let go of tension and tightness, developing or maintaining our physical strength and ease in any imbalanced areas.
+Worry not, my friend, it doesn't mean we have to spend hours and hours doing even more work.
+As part of a continuous practice, even if it's only 15mins a day, we're able to find a greater awareness of where we're at.
+We can slowly let go of tension and tightness, whilst developing or maintaining our physical strength and ease in any imbalanced areas.

-It becomes a continuous reminder of the beauty, the wisdom and intelligence of your own body and mind, realising how powerful we really are.
+So even or especially for the times we feel "less than", the practice offers to become a continuous reminder of the beauty, the wisdom and intelligence within, realising how powerful we really are.

 Warm Ups

-Find your breath, notice where you're at right now and get focused on your intention for your next run.
+Find your breath, notice where you're at right now and get focused on your intention for your practice.

 Strength & Stability

-See both stability and strength as a help to create greater integrity around the ever so important relationship between joints and muscles in your body:
+Both stability and strength help to create greater integrity around the ever so important relationship between joints and muscles in your body:

 Through balanced muscular effort we not only move with more ease and safety.
 We also encourage a greater range of motion and flexibility as a result.